 Dynamic Pricing Examples

-For example, a hotel room in Northern New England will likely be more expensive during the fall when tourists are interested in seeing leaves change than it would be in the dead of winter when the area sees snow, making local attractions less accessible.
+For example, a hotel room in Northern New England will likely be more expensive during the fall.
+Why?
+Tourists will be more interested in seeing leaves change.
+They’ll prefer this over the dead of winter when the area sees snow and local attractions close.

 Utility providers like gas and electric companies often leverage dynamic pricing — typically, in response to seasonal shifts.
 For instance, during summer, there's a reduced need for indoor heating, so the price of electricity tends to fall.